August 2017 — Present Day

 The hospital staff told me to wait.
 So I am.

-I'm trying not to replay the sirens, the scuffling, the way my name sounded being screamed, cutting through the chaos like an obsidian blade.
-Just flashes now, blue lights, panicked voices, and guilt.
-The guilt is really settling in, making itself at home, a heaviness in my chest and a sick feeling in my stomach.
+I try not to replay the sirens, the scuffling, the way my name was screamed, cutting through the air like an obsidian blade.
+The memories flicker in pieces — blue lights, panicked voices, and guilt.
+The guilt seeps in slow and heavy, filling every part of me still trying to stay calm.
 My anxiety is so high I could puke.

 Someone I love is behind a door I can’t open.
 And the last thing I said to them still echoes in my head.